guettli/missing-internet-specs/README.md

  * It is like a single point of failure.
  * You can't set up an own server

+## 43-Folder for IMAP

+I like the tickler file system (aka 43-folder) to organize things.
+I would love to do this for mails, too.
+I want mails to able to move mails into the future.
+They should reappear N days later.

+More about "tickler file": https://en.wikipedia.org/wiki/Tickler_file

+My question in the mail-in-a-box forum: https://discourse.mailinabox.email/t/snooze-feature-like-google-inbox/1790

+My question in the k9 (android IMAP client) forum: https://github.com/k9mail/k-9/issues/1842

 ## Make notes on Mails (IMAP)

 Use case: I see a mail from a friend in my inbox.
 But some information is missing.
 I call him on the phone.
 He tells me more details.
 The next step is that I need to do something.
 But not today, in about one week.
 I want to add a note to the mail.